rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

         - Test the backup by entering the seed phrase into a temporary, offline wallet (e.g., on a fresh Tails OS session) on a signing device.
     5. **Secure the Backup**:
         - Store the metal backup in a tamper-evident bag or container.
-        - Place it in a secure, offline location (e.g., safe deposit box or home safe) separate from your signing device and [air-gapped computer](../appendix/airgapped-computer.md).
+        - Place it in a secure, offline location (e.g., safe deposit box or home safe).

 ---